-Exams: The midterm exams will take place in-class on Tuesday 19 February and Tuesday 09 April.
-The final exam will take place 2:00 - 5:30 pm on Friday 03 May.
-Make-up exams will only be allowed with a dean's excuse.
-The use of electronic devices during exams will not be allowed.
+Exams: The takehome midterm exam will take place over a week in February.
+The final exam will take place 8:00 am - 12:00 pm on Monday 09 March.
+The use of internet resources during the takehome midterm exam, or any electronic devices during the final exam, will not be allowed.

-Homework: There will be weekly problem sets assigned (except for the weeks of the midterm exams), due in class on Thursday.
+Homework: There will be weekly problem sets assigned, due in class on Friday.
 The problem sets will be posted on the course web-site syllabus page the week before they are due.
 Your lowest problem set score of at least 50% will be dropped from your final grade calculation.
-Unless submitted with a Dean's excuse, late problem sets turned in within one week of the deadline will be worth only 50% of its score.
+Unless a valid excuse is prearranged, late problem sets turned in within one week of the deadline will be worth only 50% of its score.
 After one week, problem sets will not be accepted.
 If you know in advance that you will be unable to submit your homework at the correct time and place, you must make special arrangements ahead of time.

 Consider (as you would for any other class) the pieces of paper you turn in as a final copy: written neatly and straight across the page, on clean paper, stapled together, with nice margins, lots of space, and well organized.
-You might consider taking the opportunity to learn $IAT_EX$ .
+You might consider taking the opportunity to learn LATEX.